graphadvantage/Neo4j-Azure-Bitlocker/neo4j-azure-bitlocker.md

 ## Introduction

-I recently completed an interesting POC of Neo4j 3.1 on Azure, and along the way I discovered that there's not much in the way of documentation out there.
+I recently completed an interesting POC of Neo4j 3.1 on Azure, and discovered that there's not much in the way of documentation out there.
-This Gist provides some notes on how to deploy Neo4j on Azure in enterprise settings, examines the impact of Bitlocker disk encryption on Neo4j performance for common tasks.
+This Gist provides some notes on how to deploy Neo4j on Azure in enterprise settings, and examines the impact of Bitlocker disk encryption on Neo4j performance for common tasks.

 ## TopLine